Merge the King of Utility with the best of Modular CSS to create a brilliant combination for your projects.

 If you're looking for a simple approach to creating modular CSS code, the Block, Element, Modifier methodology (or BEM) has been a great place to start for a long time.

-In 2020, things changed a little and utility-first CSS frameworks were confirmed as the way to go when the State of CSS reported Tailwind CSS as the hottest utility-first CSS framework on the scene.
+Two thousand twenty, things changed a little, and utility-first CSS frameworks were confirmed as the way to go when the State of CSS reported Tailwind CSS as the hottest utility-first CSS framework on the scene.

-Now, a lot of us are still a little reluctant to use the Tailwind approach.
-That left me (and a few other developers) wondering how I can hold onto the benefits of using BEM in my projects whilst adopting the new Tailwind approach.
+Now, many of us are still a little reluctant to use the Tailwind approach.
+That left me (and a few other developers) wondering how I can retain the benefits of using BEM in my projects while adopting the new Tailwind approach.

 I began to think about how these frameworks could work together.
 In this blog, I'll show you how to merge the "King of Utility" with the "best of Modular CSS" to create a handy combination for you to use on your projects.